 It’s transparent and open.
 It provides your supporters with lots of information and lots of opportunities for them to educate themselves about the impact they can make (and how your organization can help them do so).

 It gives your supporters opportunities to involve and immerse themselves in your mission.
 It provides them with videos, webinars, tours, one-to-one meetings and a host of other attention–grabbing experiences.

 It creates circumstances that lead your supporters to ask themselves to act, to solve problems and to take stands.
 It encourages them to solicit themselves.

 I call these the ‘four selfs’ of engagement fundraising.

 Today you can leverage technology to build better, deeper, more respectful relationships between your organization and its supporters while interweaving the four selfs.

 Finally, technology and smart outreach strategies can ensure self-qualification, self-education, self-involvement and self-solicitation occur in an automated fashion.

 If you’ve been reading this blog for a while now, isn’t it time you took a look at how we can help you raise more money at lower costs thanks to engagement fundraising strategies and technologies?

-Book a demonstration today!
+Schedule a time to talk today!
 It’s purely educational.
 No sales pressure— ever.